rubocode/frontier.nvim/doc/design/origin.md

 ## THE ORIGIN
 > JUL 08, 2025

-I had the fortune of working with using AOS/VS running on a Data General minicomputer when I was 19 (last century, in 1989).
+I had the fortune of working with AOS/VS running on a Data General minicomputer when I was 19 (last century, in 1989).
 It had an editor called _sed (stream editor)_ which was similar to _vi_.
 I had also used _vt100_ terminals on VAX/VMS.